 Posterior Heel Pain

 - Bursitis, there are several bursa behind the heel bone that protect this area of contact.
-Often these bursa can become irritated leading to bursitis, inflammation and posterior heel pain.
+Often these bursa can become irritated.
 For full details on this condition, click here